 - Police belts

-Furthermore, due to the cost of our 1050 denier ballistic nylon, some consequently prefer to use the 1680 ballistic nylon fabric due to its weight and construction.
+Another option to consider would be our 1680 ballistic nylon fabric due to its weight and construction.

 Did you know?

-Roughly 25 lbs of nylon fiber is used on an car: sewn nylon headliners, upholstery, tires, drive belts, carpet liners, trunk lining, and seat belt webbing due to the product’s versatility.
+Roughly 25 lbs of nylon fiber is used in and on an automobile: sewn nylon headliners, upholstery, tires, drive belts, carpet liners, trunk lining, and seat belt webbing are but a few components utilizing 1050 Denier Ballistic Nylon Fabric due to the product’s versatility.

 Weight: 15 oz/sq yd